papevanthios/CodeHubAcademy/README.md

 ---
 ### Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-After we run the MainApplication, we go to the class BusinessCase inside the public method of userInterface(). \
-UserInterface() method display a welcome message and some actions for the user.
-When the user choose the action then the system will start generating data, or it will exit. \
-If the user choose to start the generating of the tickets (by choosing '0') then the system will go to the private method startingBusiness(). \
-StartingBusiness() method will generate Customers, Itineraries and Tickets based on generateCustomers() method, generatedItineraries() method and generateTickets() method. \
-GenerateCustomers() method will create the list of customers from repository package lists, and with correct exception handling we make sure to generate by hand the customer and check for email exception and customer data missing. \
-GenerateItineraries() method will create the list of itineraries from repository package lists, and with correct exception handling we make sure to generate by hand the itinerary and check for airport code missing for departure and destination and also for itinerary data missing. \
-GenerateTickets() method will get the payment amount based on the variables that is given to it.
-After calculating the payment amount then we will create the tickets by handling for missing ticket data. \
-After all that we display the tickets at the console for the user. \
-At the end of the startingBusiness() method we ask again the user to choose an action.
-He can decide to generate a list or all of the or exit the program. \
-When the user make a choose, his preferred list or lists will be displayed and that will end the program.
----